sourcegraph/handbook/content/engineering/distribution/recurring_processes.md

    judgment) by unassigning themselves, but keeping the issue in the milestone.
 Use the goals as a guidepost for prioritization.
 1. In a meeting (budget an hour), go through the tracking issue as a team.
-   1. Prior to the meeting, the project lead should estimate how long each discussion item should take, so that they can keep the meeting on schedule.
+   1. Prior to the meeting, the engineering manager should estimate how long each discussion item should take, so that they can keep the meeting on schedule.
 The tech lead should also talk to people 1-1 to clarify, align, and build consensus prior to the meeting.
 A good rule of thumb to shoot for is that the team is 70-80% aligned on who's working on what by the time the meeting takes